Wedgewood stops 24, Avalanche hold off Kings in Game 1 of Western 1st Round | NHL.com

 “It's going to be hard to create offense.
 We had three goals tonight.
 One was disallowed, and I liked what we did on the defensive side of things to sort of minimize the quality of scoring chances, the quantity of scoring chances.
 Managed the puck well.
 Our guys played the right way and got the job done tonight, and now we got to go do it again.”

-Artemi Panarin scored for the Kings, the second wild card from the West.
-Anton Forsberg made 28 saves in his Stanley Cup Playoff debut.
+Artemi Panarin scored for the Kings, who are the second wild card from the West.
+Anton Forsberg made 28 saves in his playoff debut.

-Lehkonen gave Colorado a 1-0 lead at 15:29 of the second period off the rebound of MacKinnon’s shot past the right leg of Forsberg while skating across the top of the crease.
-Lehkonen kicked the rebound out to his stick for the wrist shot across his body.
+Lehkonen gave Colorado a 1-0 lead at 15:29 of the second period, scoring on the rebound of MacKinnon’s shot past the right leg of Forsberg while skating across the top of the crease.
+Lehkonen kicked the rebound out to his stick for a wrist shot across his body.

 Said Cale Makar: “‘Art’ made a great play there.
 Nate threw it to the net and Art beat his guy.
 That’s playoff hockey.
 You’ve got to get to the net and it’s on us to get the puck there."

-O’Connor appeared to score at 6:46, but the goal was waved off on the ice for goaltender interference after Jack Drury made contact with Forsberg.
-Colorado challenged the play, but video review upheld the call.
+O’Connor had appeared to score the opening goal at 6:46, but the refs immediately called it off for goaltender interference after Jack Drury made contact with Forsberg.
+Colorado challenged the play, but a video review upheld the call.

 “Sometimes it goes your way, sometimes it doesn’t,” O’Connor said.
 "Once we challenged, I was hoping we’d obviously get that one back.
 Once we didn’t, then it’s on us to go kill it and do our job.”

-However, O’Connor extended it to 2-0 at 5:50 of the third period after he used his speed to charge through the zone and past Cody Ceci before sending a wrist shot short side over the glove.
+However, O’Connor extended it to 2-0 at 5:50 of the third period.
+He used his speed to charge through the zone and past Cody Ceci before sending a wrist shot short side over Forsberg's glove.
 Drury sent the puck over Joel Edmundson and off the glass in the Kings zone, and O’Connor beat the defenseman to it for the play.

-It was O’Connor’s first goal since returning from June 2025 hip surgery on March 24.
+It was O’Connor’s first goal since returning on March 24 from hip surgery he had in June 2025.

 “Super happy to get it out of the way,” O’Connor said.
 “Felt like our line, over the course of the last couple weeks here during the season, we were continuing to build things.
 Just try to stick with our game plan.
 For us, our game translates well to playoffs.
 It’s a lot of simplicity and muck it up and just wear teams down.
 It was nice to get that one out of the way and finish the job off tonight.”

 Panarin cut it to 2-1 with a power-play goal at 17:38.
-His wrist shot from high inside the blue line went through traffic, including a screen from Anze Kopitar at the top of the crease, and past the blocker.
+His wrist shot from inside the blue line went through traffic, including a screen from Anze Kopitar at the top of the crease, and past Wedgewood's blocker.

-NOTES: Wedgewood (33 years, 248 days) became the third-oldest goaltender in NHL history to earn a win in his first career playoff start, behind Curtis McElhinney in Game 3 of the 2019 Second Round (35 years, 343 days) and Les Binkley in Game 1 of the 1970 Quarterfinals (35 years, 306 days). … MacKinnon had an assist and increased his career Game 1 totals to 32 points (13 goals, 19 assists), passing Peter Forsberg (31) for the second-most career points in Game 1 in franchise history, trailing only Joe Sakic (42). … Panarin became the 13th player in Kings history to score a power-play goal in his playoff debut with the franchise.
+NOTES: Wedgewood (33 years, 248 days) became the third-oldest goaltender in NHL history to earn a win in his first career playoff start, behind Curtis McElhinney in Game 3 of the 2019 Second Round (35 years, 343 days) and Les Binkley in Game 1 of the 1970 Quarterfinals (35 years, 306 days). … Panarin became the 13th player in Kings history to score a power-play goal in his playoff debut with the franchise.
 The only other player to achieve the feat in the past decade is Andrei Kuzmenko (2025).